 The name of Chrone under which he was known to them, very plainly signified the majesty of the judicial assemblies, the crown or circle of the judges.
-But not knowing what this figure and its intention were, and finding a relation of sound between the name of Chrone and that of Chronos which among them signified time they interpreted, the whole symbol in that sense.
+But not knowing what this figure and its intention were, and finding a relation of sound between the name of Chrone and that of Chronos, which among them signified time, they interpreted the whole symbol in that sense.
 The age of the figure squared with this incomparably well.
 But what were they to do with the scythe he carries in his hand?
-Why, he shall use it to cut down every thing.
+Why, he shall use it to cut down everything.
 Above all, the stones which they made him to devour in Syria, seemed to distinguish him perfectly well.
-Time consumes every thing, and preys upon the very stones.
+Time consumes everything, and preys upon the very stones.

 The following judicious remarks, from the Myth.
-Dict. of W. Howell, B. D. support the hypotheses of Pluche, in regard to the manner in which names have been appropriated to individual persons that never had existence.
+Dict. of W. Howell, B.D., support the hypothesis of Pluche, in regard to the manner. in which names have been appropriated to individual persons that never had existence.